 - 1. Provide a stimulating and rewarding learning experience that will foster the research and independent study skills required at masters level; - 2.
-Develop in-depth knowledge and skills in a range of advanced topics in computer science, with a particular emphasis on mobile and distributed software development; - 3.
-Develop skills of analysis, synthesis, critical appraisal and the ability to solve complex problems: - 4.
-Enable students to critically assess developments at the forefront of the discipline; - 5.
+Enable students to gain an in-depth knowledge of tools and techniques for analysing and modelling complex organisations and systems; - 3.
+Introduce project management techniques and allow students to provide the level of strategic IT planning appropriate for an organisation, using commercial methodologies where relevant; - 4.
+Develop skills of analysis, synthesis, critical appraisal and the ability to solve complex problems; - 5.
 Promote an awareness of professional, legal and ethical considerations; - 6.
 Enable students to research, manage data, communicate effectively and work as part of a team, to support career advancement.